Peter-Dyakov/python_weather_app/README.md

 ## Project Overview

 - **Flask Web App**: Displays the current temperature for a city using a weather API.
-- **Infrastructure**: Terraform provisions two EC2 instances and an AWS load balancer.
+- **Infrastructure**: Terraform provisions two EC2 instances, AWS load balancer, ECR and dynamodb table.
 - **Deployment**: The Dockerized app is built, pushed to Amazon Elastic Container Registry (ECR), and deployed to EC2 via GitHub Actions.
 - **Local Development**: Skaffold is used for fast iteration and Kubernetes management.